MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 MyGet symbols support lets consumers of our NuGet packages step through the source code and integrate with Visual Studio and tools like WinDbg.

-MyGet comes with its own symbol server that supports pushing symbols as well as consuming symbols and source indexing.
+MyGet comes with its own symbol server that supports pushing .snupkg and legacy .symbol.nupkg symbols, as well as consuming symbols and source indexing.
 Both managed and native assemblies and symbols are supported.

 ## Creating symbols packages

+Using the nuget pack command, you can create a normal .nupkg and a symbol file for debugging.
+On MyGet you can push both your NuGet package and its symbol package to the same feed for easier management.

+### New .snupkg format
+To create your symbol package in the new .snupkg format, you must specify the `SymbolPackageFormat` property.
+* Either add this property to your .csproj file:

+    ```PropertyGroup>
+           <IncludeSymbols>true</IncludeSymbols>
+           <SymbolPackageFormat>snupkg</SymbolPackageFormat>
+       </PropertyGroup>```

+* Or in the command line:

+    ```dotnet pack MyPackage.csproj -p:IncludeSymbols=true -p:SymbolPackageFormat=snupkg```

+    or

+    ```msbuild MyPackage.csproj /t:pack /p:IncludeSymbols=true /p:SymbolPackageFormat=snupkg```

+### Legacy .symbol.nupkg format
-Using the `nuget pack` command, you can create a normal .nupkg and a .symbols.nupkg file with the `-symbols` option. *The symbols package must contain both the .dll and .pdb file, together with the source files*.
-Check the [NuGet documentation](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages) for more information and an example of a .nuspec file.
+Using the `nuget pack` command, you can create a legacy .symbols.nupkg file with the `-symbols` option. *Legacy symbols packages must contain both the .dll and .pdb file, together with the source files*.

+Check the NuGet documentation for new <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg" target="_blank">.snupkg</a> symbols or legacy <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages" target="_blank">.symbol.nupkg</a> symbols for more information and an example of a .nuspec file.

 ## Pushing symbols packages to MyGet

-When working with [NuGet.org](https://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to the default SymbolSource feed.
+When working with [NuGet.org](https://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to NuGet server if they are in the new .snupkg format, or the default SymbolSource feed if they are legacy .symbols.nupkg packages.
 Since we want to ensure our packages end up on our own feed and securely host debugger symbols, we must explicitly push symbols to the MyGet symbol server.

+### New .snupkg format
+The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed with new .snupkg symbols depends on whether your NuGet package and symbol package are located in the same folder.

+a) If .nupkg and .snupkg packages are in the same folder, you only need to us `push` command for nupkg (we will detect the .snupkg and push it for you):

+    nuget push SamplePackage.1.0.0.nupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/api/v3/index.json

+b) If .nupkg and .snupkg packages are in different folders, you will need to manually push both the NuGet package and symbol package separately:

+    nuget push SamplePackage.1.0.0.nupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/api/v3/index.json
+    nuget push SamplePackage.1.0.0.snupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/api/v3/index.json

+c) Or if you .nupkg package is already in a MyGet feed and you need to add a .snupkg package:

+    nuget push SamplePackage.1.0.0.snupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/api/v3/index.json

+### Legacy .symbol.nupkg format
-The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed, including symbols, would be issuing the following two commands from the console (replace the GUID with your MyGet API key):
+The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed with legacy .symbol.nupkg symbols would be issuing the following two commands from the console (replace the GUID with your MyGet API key):

     nuget push SamplePackage.1.0.0.nupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/api/v2/package
     nuget push SamplePackage.1.0.0.Symbols.nupkg 00000000-0000-0000-0000-00000000000 -Source https://www.myget.org/F/somefeed/symbols/api/v2/package

 <p class="alert alert-info">
     <strong>Note:</strong> Starting with NuGet.exe 3.5, regular packages and symbols packages can be pushed with one single command:<br/>